petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/users-accounts-organizations/setting-roles-and-permissions.md

 1. In the new window, enter the following information:

    * Title: `Sales & Marketing Staff`
-   * Description: `Staff member of sales & marketing`
+   * Description: `Staff member of Sales & Marketing`

    Click _Save_.